 The quantitative portion requires students attending an institution that awards federal financial make progress toward the completion of their degree within a reasonable period of time.
-All attempted credits count toward the calculation; withdrawal negatively impact a student's progress.
+All attempted credits count toward the calculation; withdrawal negatively impacts a student's progress.

 The qualitative component of the policy deals with progress as it relates to the student's Grade Point Average (GPA).
-Satisfactory Academic
+Satisfactory Academic completed their degree within this parameter are deemed ineligible for financial aid.